applebym/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

 > >
-'mkdir -p': this will make a path of directories even if they don't previously exist 'ls -lr': more details on contents of a directory (size, author, date, etc.)\n 'pushd': brings you to the chosen directory; with no arguemnt will go to last directory pushed 'popd': brings you back to previous directory
+`mkdir -p`: this will make a path of directories even if they don't previously exist `ls -lr`: more details on contents of a directory (size, author, date, etc.)\n `pushd`: brings you to the chosen directory; with no arguemnt will go to last directory pushed `popd`: brings you back to previous directory
-'cp -r [dir] [dir]': copies and directory AND ITS CONTENTS (this is what the '-r' stands for) to another directory 'mv [old name] [new name]': moves/renames a file or directory 'more': display contents of file; use up and down arrow key or w to page through 'rm -rf [dir]': removes a directory and its files
+`cp -r [dir] [dir]`: copies and directory AND ITS CONTENTS (this is what the '-r' stands for) to another directory `mv [old name] [new name]`: moves/renames a file or directory `more`: display contents of file; use up and down arrow key or w to page through `rm -rf [dir]`: removes a directory and its files
-'*': wildcard re
+`*`: wildcard re
-'grep -i [key word or phrase] [file/s]': this will look up the word or phrase in the files that match, ignoring case
+`grep -i [key word or phrase] [file/s]`: this will look up the word or phrase in the files that match, ignoring case

 ---